nus-cs2103-AY2021S2/tp/docs/team/joelho.md

 ---
 ## Project: GreenMileageEfforts

+Green Mileage Efforts (GME) is an efficient carpooling management solution designed to help corporations reduce their carbon footprint.
+The GME system allows for the simple creation and management of weekly carpooling groups of employees looking to carpool to and from their office.
+These pools of employees can then carpool from the office regularly on the specified days and times every week.
+Through the GME system, users can find employees based on their carpooling preferences and quickly group them with drivers.
+The system also maintains a database of the arranged carpooling groups for easy management.

-GreenMileageEfforts (GME) is a platform that helps drivers and passengers of any IT company quickly arrange carpooling in order to lower their carbon footprint.
-The platform follows that of a command-line interface (CLI) such that power users that are familiar can efficiently navigate the program.
+GME is a platform that follows a Command-Line Interface (CLI) such that power users that are familiar can efficiently navigate the program.

 Given below are my contributions to the project.
 * **New Feature**: Added the ability to `drive` passengers.